 Sweet paprika

-Not to be confused by hot or smoked paprika, sweet paprika is milder and has a different (but delicious!) flavour.
+Not to be confused by hot or smoked paprika, sweet paprika is milder and has a different (but delicious!) flavor.

 I hope you enjoy some of these recipes, and perhaps discovered a herb or spice that you don't tend to use.
 I think that following a restrictive diet encourages you to explore all the foods that you can enjoy.
 I know I didn't ever use cardamom before having MCAS but now it is always in my pantry!